-Saturday 31 March 2018
+Saturday, 31 March 2018

 Books to help with Pathological Demand Avoidance and Autism

 Over the past eight years since our youngest daughter was diagnosed with autism, I have read a lot of books.
-Sadly not as many novels as I'd have liked, but instead many information books around the topics of Autism and PDA (Pathological Demand Avoidance).
+Sadly not as many novels as I would have liked, but instead many information books around the topics of Autism and PDA (Pathological Demand Avoidance).
 PDA is a type of autism spectrum condition.

 First up is Understanding Pathological Demand Avoidance Syndrome in Children.
 This is a guide for parents, teachers and other professionals which was first published in 2012.
 It draws on not only the research and papers of Professor Elizabeth Newson, who was the first to describe certain characteristics as the PDA syndrome, but also includes experiences of educational practitioners and accounts from parents and carers of children with PDA.